dynamsoft-docs/barcode-reader-docs/programming/python/api-reference/class/TextResultResultCallBack.md

 ## Abstract Method

 ### text_results_callback_func
 Sets callback function to process text results during frame decoding.
-Please implement in subclass.
+You need to implement it in the subclass.

 `[in] frame_id` <int> : The ID of the frame.
 `[in] results` <list[dict]> : Recognized barcode results of the frame.
 You can convert every item of the results to TextResult Object by using TextResult's constructor.